hrishi-v/website/JSrefresh.md

 Use Number() to convert the strings, **which are always what is returned by the DOM**, to integers Use String() to do similar in reverse

+Finally, the last object built into JS is the window object -- this refers to the browser itself, whereas the document object we learnt about earlier, refers to the webpage

+window.console.log is the same as console.log
+window.alert

+We can avoid typing window, as JS will automatically add it in front of things such as console.log and alert.

 # Event Listeners